authkeys-io/microservice/README.md

-# fuzzy.ai-microservice
+# authkeys-io-microservice

+This is a fork of great fuzzy-ai-microservice.
+We removed databanks dependency and remove callbacks for promises (async/await)

-This is the microservice class we use for Fuzzy.ai.
-The goal is to avoid re-writing a lot of boilerplate needed to set up an HTTP server and a database connection.
+This is the microservice class we use for authkeys.io.
+The goal is to avoid re-writing a lot of boilerplate needed to set up an HTTP server.
 It has a couple of nice characteristics that make this useful for us.

   - It's configured using environment variables.
-  - It uses [databank](https://github.com/e14n/databank) for data access.
   - It uses [express](http://expressjs.com/) for the web interface.
   - It uses [Bunyan](https://github.com/trentm/node-bunyan) for logging.